Coderaman-tech/Saransh-The-Text-Summarizer-/README.md

 In this project, we have made an automatic text summarizer which summarizes different types of text data sources.

- We make the system to generate a summary of the text and provide a title and audio file for the same.
+ We make the telegram bot which is used to generate a summary of the text and provide a title and audio file for the same.
 Alternatively, if there are youtube video, PDFs, etc uploaded by the educator, the solution is able to summarize the large content into bite-sized information.

 ## API Reference